-The Adjustments Clipboard is one of Capture One's most versatile and powerful tools, enabling you to not only select what adjustments are copied from the various tools but also which ones are to be applied to other images.
-It is used additionally to create User Presets and User Styles for the ultimate control over the look of your images.
+The Adjustments Clipboard is one of Capture One's most versatile and powerful tools allowing to select particular adjustments from various tools as well as Layers (which usually comprise a set of adjustments from different tools) to be copied to other images.
+The Adjustments Clipboard can be used to create User Presets and User Styles for the ultimate control over the look of your images.

-Located in the Metadata inspector, the Adjustments Clipboard is where the settings for all the adjustment tools applied to an image as a group are stored when the Copy and Apply Adjustments command is used.
+Located in the Adjustments tab, the Adjustments Clipboard comprises the settings for all the adjustment tools applied to an image as a group are stored when the Copy and Apply Adjustments command is used.
 As it encompasses all the adjustments made In Capture One, this is the clipboard that is used when any of the various Copy and Apply commands are chosen.

 The commands can be selected from the tool itself.
 The shortcuts are in the main toolbar (slanted arrow icons) or in the Adjustments main menu.